Travel to Helsinki, Finland

 Flights you (or a travel agent) book: Arrive at Helsinki-Vantaa Airport (HEL) in Finland by the evening on June 1.
 Depart from Oulu Airport (OUL) in Finland anytime on June 12.

-You will spend three nights in comfortable photography blinds with single beds or bunk beds with sleeping bags (if requested) and a pit toilet.
+You will spend four nights in comfortable photography blinds with single beds or bunk beds with sleeping bags (if requested) and a pit toilet.
 You’ll generally arrive in the blinds around 4:00pm and stay until around 7:00am the following morning.
 During the daytime and other nights, you will stay at comfortable lodges, with time built in to rest after nights spent in the blinds.

 You’ll travel throughout in a heated nine-seater minibus.